-The effective implementation of the productivity plans generally rests on the people.
-The prime responsibility should be rest on the senior executives of their enterprises for implementing the productivity programs; followed by departmental heads and technical engineers.
+The effective implementation of the productivity plans generally rests upon the people.
+The prime responsibility should rest with the senior executives of their enterprises for implementing the productivity programs; followed by departmental heads and technical engineers.
 At the same time, they also agreed that the responsibility of increasing productivity rests with all the employees right from the top executives down to the lower level workers.